BTR-152

-The BTR-152 is a six-wheeled Soviet armored personnel carrier (APC) built on the chassis and drive train of a ZIS-151 utility truck.
+The BTR-152 is a six-wheeled Soviet armoured personnel carrier (APC) built on the chassis and drive train of a ZIS-151 utility truck.
 It entered service with a number of Warsaw Pact member states beginning in 1950, and formed the mainstay of Soviet motor rifle battalions until the advent of the amphibious BTR-60 series during the 1960s.
 BTR stands for bronetransportyor (бронетранспортёр, БТР).

 BTR-152s were available in several marks, and were manufactured in large numbers for the Soviet military and export.
 Late production models utilized automotive components from the more reliable ZIL-157 truck.
-Three primary variants of the BTR-152 appeared between 1950 and 1959: the base armored personnel carrier with a single pintle-mounted 7.62mm or 12.7mm machine gun, an unarmed command vehicle with a higher roofline, and an anti-aircraft variant armed with a ZPU-2 mount.
+Three primary variants of the BTR-152 appeared between 1950 and 1959: the base armoured personnel carrier with a single pintle-mounted 7.62mm or 12.7mm machine gun, an unarmed command vehicle with a higher roofline, and an anti-aircraft variant armed with a ZPU-2 mount.
 BTR-152s could carry a single infantry squad each, or specialist weapons teams along with their mortars and anti-tank equipment.
 In Soviet service, a number were also deployed as artillery tractors.